 Peter Crosby is a man of diverse skills and confusing interests.
-Not only is he a Creative Advertising Consultant, he’s also a world traveler, landscape photographer, half-assed cartoonist, middling trumpet-player, pseudo-super-taster, and budget oenophile.
-Peter takes full responsibility for everything about him that can’t reasonably be blamed on his parents.
+Not only is he a Creative Consultant, he’s also a world traveler, landscape photographer, computer nerd, half-assed editorial cartoonist, middling trumpet-player, pseudo-super-taster, and budget oenophile.

 Peter Crosby’s early years.

 Born fifth, the youngest son of a typical suburban family, Peter Crosby spent his early childhood like many American kids — reading comic books and watching network television sitcoms.
 This intellectually bankrupt upbringing led to social dysfunction and a lack of achievement, despite being constantly reminded of his “above-average intelligence” by motivation-killing teachers (“Peter’s obviously bright, he just doesn’t apply himself to our pointless exercises and tedious busy-work”).
 Peter Crosby’s anemic academic record was a testament to both his boredom with traditional education methodology and his sugary cereal-fueled hyperactivity.

 The early signs of success.

 Luckily, there were some bright spots during his school years.
 In the sixth grade, Peter Crosby drew the best Snoopy® in his elementary school and subsequently won a ceramic Linus® piggy bank (now a priceless collector’s item).